gatsbyjs/gatsby/docs/docs/building-apps-with-gatsby.md

 * Load live data e.g. sports scores or the weather
 * Load data personalized to the user

-* Create interactive widgets e.g. allow a user to do searches or submit forms
+You can also use your React components to create interactive widgets e.g. allow a user to do searches or submit forms.
+Because Gatsby is just React, it's easy to blend static and interactive/dynamic models of building web sites.

 ## Client-only routes